wsoula/errbot-card-game/README.md

 errbot-card-game
 ---

-Simple card game that just returns cards
+Simple card game that just returns cards.

-Can return multiple cards with -c option
+Can return multiple cards with -c option.

-Optimized response for slack
+Optimized response for slack.